The pieces I wore most that are helping me decide what to buy & what to skip in 2023

 While I don’t expect to keep everything I purchase from past seasons more than 1 season, there definitely are some items that didn’t get as much use as I’d hoped while others I continually re-wear and are my best buys.

 Especially versatile, neutral color pieces I can keep finding new ways to style.
-My husband just reminded me that when I went to buy a pink Chanel bag and steered me back to black.
+My husband just reminded me that when I went to buy a pink Chanel bag and steered me back to a black Chanel bag.

 As much as I love shopping for pieces that are trending now, I still like finding the kind of items that I love know will last or at least get lots of wear as they’re as practical as they are stylish.